Michniów massacre: Massacre on July 13

 On July 13, 1943, 102 Poles were murdered in Michniów – including 7 men, 52 women and 43 children.
 About 20 people survived the pacification.
 The Germans ordered sixteen inhabitants, including four children, to rush animals looted by the occupiers to the forest north of the village, where the animals were loaded onto trucks and taken to Suchedniów, and from there rushed to Kielce.
 Initially, the Germans made preparations for the execution of the sixteen, but eventually allowed them to leave.
 They also released the widow of the Szczepański's (forester) and her brother and sister.
 Several people managed to survive the execution or hide from the torturers.
 The village was completely burnt down – only the stone barn of the forester Malinowski survived and the forester's lodge located off the beaten track.

 Aftermath

 On July 15, 1943, the inhabitants of neighboring villages buried the remains of the murdered Michałów residents in a common grave excavated on a plot near the school.
 The Germans agreed to the burial of the victims.
-However, they ordered the tomb to be plowed and they did not allow the grave to be marked with a cross or other mark., p.
-229.
+However, they ordered the tomb to be plowed and they did not allow the grave to be marked with a cross or other mark.

 A few days after the pacification of Michniów, scouts from the Gray Ranks erected two boards with German inscriptions at the Warsaw-Kraków railway tracks.
 The first table had the inscription Deutsche Katyń (English: "German Katyn"), and the second: Waffen SS haben hier in Dorf Michniów 200 Männen, Frauen und Kinder ermordet uns dises Dorf verbant (in English: "Waffen SS murdered in Michniów village 200 men, women and children, and the village burnt down").